SegiH/You2Me/INSTALL.md

  - Client - A standalone version of this application which will display a download button for you to download the file to your computer or phone.
 (Default)
  - Server - A server version of this application which will automatically move the audio file to a specified location on your media server instead of showing a download button.
 Add ?MoveToServer=true at the end of the URL to enable this option.

-There are 2 ways to build this application
+There are 2 ways to run this application

 1. Docker - This is the easiest way to run You2Me as a standalone application.
-This will set up everything for you and let you run You2Me in your browser
+The folder called docker contains a file called Dockerfile and a compiled version of this application in the dist folder.
+Copy this entire docker folder to your Docker host and start at step viii below.
+   #### Build a you2me Docker image (optional)
-   - Install Docker if it isn't installed already.
+   1. Install Docker if it isn't installed already.
 If you have issues with regular Docker on Windows, try Docker Toolbox instead.
-   - Install npm 6+ which includes Node.js and npm.
+   2. Install npm 6+ which includes Node.js and npm.
-   - Go to the main You2Me folder in terminal or command prompt
+   3. Go to the main You2Me folder in terminal or command prompt
-   - Edit package.json and find the line that begins with "build".
+   4. Edit package.json and find the line that begins with "build".
 Edit --base-href to match the relative path that the application will be hosted at.
 If your site is hosted at http://www.mysite.com/You2Me, your build line should look like this: "build": "ng build --base-href /You2Me/ --prod", Don't forget to add / at the beginning and end of the path.
-   - Run npm install - This will install all of the missing dependencies.
+   5. Run `npm install` - This will install all of the missing dependencies.
-   - Run npm run build - This will build You2Me.
+   6. Run `npm run build` - This will build You2Me.
-   - Move the entire dist folder into the docker folder
+   7. Move the entire dist folder into the docker folder
-   - Build a Docker image based on my script: sudo docker build docker/ -t you2me
+   8. Build a Docker image based on my you2me: `sudo docker build docker/ -t you2me`
-   - Run the Docker image: sudo docker run -dit -p 8080:80 you2me If you want to change the port that it runs on, change the first number to 8080 so for example 80:80 to access You2Me on port 80 (The second 80 after the colon is the internal port used and should ALWAYS be 80).
+   9. Run `sudo docker run -dit -p 8080:80 you2me` to create a new container based on the you2me image that you create above.
+If you want to change the port that it runs on, change the first number before the colon.
+So for example, it would be 80:80 to access You2Me on port 80 (The second 80 after the colon is the internal port used and should ALWAYS be 80).
-   - Visit dockeripaddress:port/You2Me/ in your browser.
+   10. Visit dockeripaddress:port/You2Me/ in your browser.
 You can run docker-machine ip to find the IP address of your docker instance on Windows or docker inspect $(sudo docker ps -q) | grep \"IPAddress\".
 1. Run You2Me on your own web server (Tested with Apache and Nginx on Linux and Apache on Windows.
 [WampServer](http://www.wampserver.com) would be easiest to set up on Windows.)
    - Install  PHP 7 (Not tested with PHP 5)
    - Open source utility [youtube-dl](https://rg3.github.io/youtube-dl/) which does NOT need root permissions.
 If you are using Linux, it should be available in your repo so you can install it by running apt-get install youtube-dl.
 A Windows binary is also available on the official site.